 Represented companies in the automotive, telecommunications, computer, wood products and healthcare industries in connection with disputes from mergers and acquisitions, including: Dana Holding Corporation v.
 Metalsa.
 (ICC Arbitration) in which we represent Dana in disputes over purchase price adjustments and indemnity claims following the sale of Dana's structural products division; NorthPoint Communications Group, Inc. v.
 Verizon Communications, Inc. (San Francisco County Superior Court), in which the client recovered $175 million as part of a settlement; Coram Healthcare Corp. v.
 Caremark Int'l (San Francisco County Superior Court), in which the client recovered $165 million of the $310 million purchase price.

 Represented companies in connection with intellectual property disputes, including: GigOptix, Inc. v.
-Optomai, Inc., et al. (Santa Clara County Superior Court) in which we represent GigOptix against former employees and their companies for misappropriating GigOptix's trade secrets for semiconductor products; Advanced Fibre Communications, Inc. v.
+Optomai, Inc., et al. (Santa Clara County Superior Court) in which we obtained a successful settlement for GigOptix against former employees and their companies for misappropriating GigOptix's trade secrets for semiconductor products; Advanced Fibre Communications, Inc. v.
 Calix Networks, Inc. (District Court, Travis County, Texas), in which we obtained a defense verdict for Calix following a court trial in connection with alleged misappropriation of trade secrets by former employees; Alcatel v.
 Calix Networks, Inc. (Sonoma County Superior Court), in which Calix successfully defended against claims that approximately 40 former Alcatel employees misappropriated trade secrets in developing a competing telecommunications product; Phase Metrics v.
 Magnetic Recording Solutions, Inc. (U.S. District Court, N.D.
-Cal.), in which the client, Phase Metrics, obtained a two year injunction preventing former employees and their new company from competing against Phase Metrics; Liquid Environmental Solutions of Texas v.
+Cal.), in which the client, Phase Metrics, obtained a two year injunction for copyright infringement and misappropriation of trade secrets, preventing former employees and their new company from competing against Phase Metrics; Liquid Environmental Solutions of Texas v.
 U.S. Oil Recovery (Harris County, Texas), in which the client successfully pursued claims of misappropriation of trade secrets and breach of confidentiality agreements against former employees and their new company; Sarkissian Mason v.
-Enterprise Holdings, Inc. (U.S. District Court, S.D.N.Y.) in which we were defending Enterprise against claims of misappropriation of confidential and trade secret information.
+Enterprise Holdings, Inc. (U.S. District Court, S.D.N.Y.) in which we obtained summary judgment in favor of Enterprise against claims of misappropriation of confidential and trade secret information.
+Doug has handled dozens of cases involving alleged trade secret misappropriation in industries such as trucking, financial services, wood products, medical device, and computer-aided design.

 Represented companies, executives, law firms and lawyers in connection with firm break ups, malpractice claims, including a two month trial in Hirsch Wallerstein, et al. v.
 Jackoway, Tyerman (Los Angeles County Superior Court), in which we obtained a decision in favor of entertainment lawyers who were sued by their former partners for more than $15 million.